 We use this butterfly house and order our caterpillars from the same company.
 (The house comes with a voucher for free caterpillars the first time and you can buy them separately each subsequent time).

-But you can also bring in your own caterpillars and even make your own butterfly house.
+Even though we raise our butterflies from a kit, know that you can also bring in your own caterpillars and even make your own butterfly house without too much difficulty.

 Raising Butterflies with Kids (More Resources)

 - Butterfly garden gift set with live cup of caterpillars